 50 Pesos Centenario Gold Coin

-The 50 Peso Gold Coin was minted by the Banco de Mexico between 1921 and 1947.
+The 50 Pesos Gold Coin was minted by the Banco de Mexico between 1921 and 1947.
 It is also commonly referred to as the Centenario Gold Peso and contains approximately 1.2 troy ounces of pure gold, making it a substantial piece for both investors and collectors.
 It was first minted in 1921 to commemorate the 100th anniversary of Mexico’s independence from Spain.

 It was the first gold bullion coin minted in large quantities, predating the South African Krugerrand by almost a half century.
 During the period of gold ownership prohibition from 1933 until 1974, collecting Centenario gold coins was a popular way to invest in gold, due to the numismatic clause in the restrictions.